apatel517/OneStopShoppingWebsite/README (1).md

-# OneStopShoppingWebsite - PatelCart
+# OneStopShoppingWebsite - ShoppingCart

-Welcome to OneStopShoppingWebsite, your one-stop destination for all your shopping needs.
+Welcome to ShoppingCart, your one-stop destination for all your shopping needs.
 This web application provides a convenient platform for users to explore and purchase products across various categories.
 With a user-friendly interface and essential features, OneStopShoppingWebsite aims to deliver a seamless shopping experience to its users.
 | Preview 1 | Preview 2 | Preview 3 |
 |-----------|-----------|-----------|
 |![Preview 1](images/loginpage.png "LOGIN PAGE")|![Preview 2](images/signuppage.png "REGISTRATION PAGE")|![Preview 3](images/mainpage.png "MAIN PAGE")|